Victorian Gothic: History, Literature and Culture (Distance Learning) MA

 - Victorian Anxieties

-- Theories and Approaches (part-time students will have longer than full-time students to complete assignments for this unit)
+- Theory, Skills and Approaches (part-time students will have longer than full-time students to complete assignments for this unit)

 - Victorian Enchantments

 We use the best and most current research and professional practice alongside feedback from our students to make sure course content is relevant to your future career or further studies.

 Therefore, some course content may change over time to reflect changes in the discipline or industry.

 Teaching on this course is delivered entirely through distance learning, and includes: